AMythicDev/minus/README.md

 * If you only want a pager to display static data, enable the `static_output` feature

-* If you want a pager to display dynamic data and be configurable at runtime, enable the `async_output` feature
+* If you want a pager to display dynamic data and be configurable at runtime, enable the `dynamic_output` feature

 * If you want search support inside the pager, you need to enable the `search` feature